Th5tch3r/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+- cpu.py - file conteains CPU class.
+All code relating the CPU is here
+- ls8.py - playground file to run the cpu.
+Test the out of the cpu class
+- examples = bunch of .ls8 text files.
+Prob to run instructions.

 * Write a short 3-10-word description of what each file does.
 * Note what has been implemented, and what hasn't.
+- cpu.py - self.ram, ram_head method, self.pc, self.reg are not implemented yet
+- ls8.py - blank so we can write code to test cpu.py

 * Read this whole file.
 * Skim the spec.